jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 }
 ```

 It makes the `Rectangle` class inherit comments of its base class  `Element`.
 Here is the `Element` class.
-The comments live there andwe didn't need to repeat them the `Rectangle` class:
+The comments live there and we didn't need to repeat them:

 ```cs
 /// <summary>